Headshot Photography Terms

-In recent times the good old-fashioned portrait has been modernized.
 Let’s take a look at these examples.
 A headshot is a close-up photograph that is a true likeness of yourself (on a good day).
 These are often used as avatars on social media or ‘about’ pages on websites.

-Branding photographer is much broader and has a storytelling narrative that shows the values, mission statements, and founder stories of your business.
+Branding photography is much broader and has a storytelling narrative that shows the values, mission statements, and founder stories of your business.
 They will include people, products, and assets linked to the company.
 Here I photographed Nic from the Floral Boutique to showcase her new studio and the brief was the produce photographs that were organic, natural, and comforting.

-Lifestyle is broader still and could include families, dating websites as in this photo and are often taken outside or in a place of businesses, such as a leather maker’s studio.
+Lifestyle is broader still and could include families, and dating websites as in this photo and are often taken outside or in a place of businesses, such as a leather maker’s studio.

-If in doubt, use these questions and ask the photographer to guide you.
 I often complete an expresso headshot session and ask if they’d like a more relaxed portrait by the window for a loved one.
 And the answer is almost always, ‘yes’.